-- 107. If the person has personal property (eg, furniture or a vehicle) situated in New Zealand, this should be taken into account in determining whether the person has an enduring association with New Zealand. - The weight to be given to the fact that a person has personal property in New Zealand will depend on the nature of the property and the person's circumstances.
-For example if someone leaves the bulk of their furniture and other personal effects in New Zealand this would be of more weight than someone leaving, say, a few personal effects with a relative or friend.
+- 81. If the person has personal property (eg, furniture or a vehicle) situated in New Zealand, this could be taken into account to the extent that it indicates they are likely to or intend to return to live in their abode here. - 82.
+The weight to be given to the fact that a person has personal property in New Zealand will depend on the nature of the property and the person's circumstances.
+For example, if someone leaves the bulk of their furniture and other personal effects in New Zealand, this would be of far more weight than someone leaving, say, a few personal effects with a relative or friend.